Jones Dopoe

 Jones Dopoe (December 1936 – November 2023) was a Liberian musician, folklorist, academic professor, and cultural icon from Nimba County.
 He made traditional folklore music and was known for the hit tracks "Sweet, Sweet Cassava Leaf", "Mama, I Want to Go to School", and "If You Marry".
 His music, which was predominantly satirical in nature, addressed social, political, and economic issues affecting Liberia.
-He won the Lifetime Achievement Award at the 2017 Liberia Music Awards.
+He was the recipient of the Lifetime Achievement Award at the 2017 Liberia Music Awards.
 In November 2023, Dopoe died of stroke while seeking treatment at a medical facility in Saclepea.

 Life and career

 Jones Dopoe was born in December 1936, in Duanpay Town, Nimba County.
 His father had multiple wives and his mother was the second one.
 Dopoe was the second born of five boys ans six girls.
 He attained his primary education at Bahn Elementary and later graduated from Sanniquellie Central High.
 He played with Sierra Leonean musician S. E. Rogie, who was known for the hit song "My Lovely Elizabeth".
 Dopoe attended the University of Liberia, where he earned a degree in English.
 During the 2011 Liberian general election, Dopoe encouraged Liberians to vote on national problems rather than focus on ethnicity.
-He taught at the University of Liberia, Cuttington University, and African Methodist Episcopal University.
+He taught at the African Methodist Episcopal University, University of Liberia, and Cuttington University.
 In a 2023 interview with The New Dawn newspaper, Dopoe claimed that former president George Weah is his biological son.
 He previously denied being Weah's father while speaking to a local radio station on October 20, 2020.
 Dopoe made traditional folklore music and was known for the hit tracks "Sweet, Sweet Cassava Leaf", "Mama, I Want to Go to School", and "If You Marry".
 Predominantly satirical in nature, his music addressed social, political, and economic issues affecting Liberia.
 Dopoe was the recipient of the Lifetime Achievement Award at the 2017 Liberia Music Awards.